Vietnam.vn - Nền tảng quảng bá Việt Nam

 Parents should not force their children to drink too much milk.
 If children drink more than they can absorb, they are at risk of gastric reflux, vomiting and respiratory infections.
 On the contrary, children who do not breastfeed enough are at risk of being underweight, malnourished, stunted and slower to develop than their peers.

-You can refer to the general milestones according to the standard amount of milk for children at each stage mentioned above.
-However, it is best to take your child to a nutritionist for specific advice for each case.
+You can refer to the general milestones according to the above-mentioned milk quantity standards for children at each stage.
+However, it is best to take your child to a nutritionist for specific advice from a doctor for each case.

 Master, Doctor Nguyen Anh Duy Tung